5l1v3r1/Killers.cc-Private-Src-Leak/README.md

 •To change the Local Player Cham color You have to navigate to the Colors tab and find "TP colors".

+•Fakelag Is Not working AT ALL.

 •Will this get updated?.
 No.
-•However I will post updates if I do find any updates.
+(However I will post updates if I do find any updates.)

+Will I update this?.No.

 See ya nerds.